vedkcoder/genome-classification/README.md

-# Genome Sequemce Classification in Tumor Patients using PCA
+# Genome Sequence Classification in Tumor Patients using PCA

 A Kmeans based classifier to plot 5 Tumor types and their distinctive gene features.
 PCA is used to isolate these characteristics.